Chilkoot Lake SRS: Road Corridor Improvements

 Background

-The Chilkoot River corridor near Haines is an area rich in cultural history and archaeological sites and is a popular salmon sport fishery and bear viewing area.
+The Chilkoot River corridor near Haines is an area rich in cultural history and is a popular salmon sport fishing and bear viewing area.
 Land along the corridor is within the Haines State Forest boundary and is managed by DNR Division of Parks and Outdoor Recreation (DPOR).
 The Chilkoot Lake Road runs parallel to the Chilkoot River for approximately one mile to Chilkoot Lake State Recreation Site that provides camping, a day-use area, and boat launch.
 The Department of Fish and Game maintains a salmon counting weir on the Chilkoot River.
-Visitors to the area use the road adjacent to the river to watch bears, sport fish or access Chilkoot Lake for hunting, trapping and other recreation.
+Visitors to the area use the road adjacent to the river to watch bears, sport fish or access Chilkoot Lake for fishing, hunting, trapping and other recreation.
 There are few existing areas along the road that are wide enough for fishermen and visitors to park and access the river.
-The large numbers of visitors and commercial tour operators going to the area has led to concerns related to the degradation of the biological, cultural, and aesthetic resources of the area as well as safety concerns related to bear and human interactions as well as user conflicts.
+The large numbers of visitors and commercial tour operators going to the area has led to concerns related to the degradation of the biological, cultural, and aesthetic resources of the area as well as safety concerns related to bear and human interactions and user conflicts.

 In November of 2011 representatives from the Alaska Department of Natural Resources, Fish and Game, and Transportation and Public Facilities met to discuss Chilkoot River corridor management.
 The focus of the discussion was on solutions that would reduce the potential for bear and human conflicts in the area and ways to address other recreation management issues.
 The agencies identified various issues related to corridor management and recommended both short and long-term solutions.